nodeexcel/flowOfDotenv/README.md

 ## Files under version control

-The main point here is not to commit production database passwords, API keys and other sensitive things to your source code repository, but it's still nice to have default database connections, ports, hosts, etc., for development and testing purposes to keep your code clean and simple.
+The key consideration here is to avoid committing sensitive information like production database passwords and API keys to your source code repository.
+However, it's beneficial to maintain default configurations such as database connections, ports, and hosts for development and testing, ensuring clarity and simplicity in your codebase.

 Understanding the above, we have the following approach:

 You can keep all the fallback values in the default `.env` file, that (if exists) will always be loaded by default.
-Also, it is a good place to have all the application used environment variables there, thus having a reference of environment variables that are used by your application on the whole.
+Also, it is beneficial to consolidate all the environment variables used by your application in one place, providing a comprehensive reference for your application's environment.

+Additionally, consolidating all the environment variables used by your application in one place serves as a comprehensive reference for understanding your application's environment variables.

 So it is a good reason to share the `.env` file with other developers in your team, but keep all the sensitive data on your own (or production) machine locally in the `.env*.local` files.

 It is not necessary, but also a good practice to use `NODE_ENV` to control the environment to run your application in.